ChristianIsaacTran/battleship-TOP/README.md

 game of battleship.
 This is to drive the game.

 (8/27/2025) - My current goal right now is to display the ship placement and rendered information on the DOM.

+(9/18/2025) - Implement an indicator that a ship is sunk in the attack history

+(9/18/2025) - fix rescaling issue with the border axis numbers and letters